open-contracting/infrastructure/docs/guidance/using.md

     .. markdown::

-      [OCDS Kingfisher](https://github.com/open-contracting/kingfisher/) is an open source tool that can load OCDS data into a PostGres database.
+      [OCDS Kingfisher](https://github.com/open-contracting/kingfisher/) is an open source tool that can load OCDS data into a PostgreSQL database.
 It includes scrapers for many known OCDS data sources

 ```